 What is the source of Dota 2’s The International prize pool?

 Dota 2 TI’s prize pool keeps the competition hot, giving high stakes for teams to fight over.
-The source of Dota 2 The International’s prize pool also corresponds to how high it has gotten.
+The source of Dota 2 The International’s prize pool has changed over the years.

-Before it shot up, the base prize pool was $1.6 million.
-Valve then introduced a new system that allowed fans to invest in the Dota 2 The International prize pool.
-When Dota 2 players purchase the battle pass, a percentage of the total battle pass funds goes to the prize pool.
-The fanbase has continuously bought the battle pass, so the prize pool has been rising steadily through the years.
+In 2014, Valve then introduced a new system that allowed fans to contribute to the Dota 2 The International prize pool.
+Specifically, when players of Dota 2 purchased the dedicated battle pass, a percentage of the total battle pass funds went to the prize pool.